emmt/TiPi/info/tpp.md

     //# error MESG

-substitute macros in `MESG` and print is on the standard error stream with the line number and the name of the processed file and then abort the processing.
+substitutes macros in `MESG` and prints it on the standard error stream with the line number and the name of the processed file and then aborts the processing.

 ## Examples